 Contact Stephanie using the Contact Us link below.

 129 Park Avenue, Post Office Box 306, Swarthmore, Pennsylvania 19081, United States

-Please note that Swarthmore Senior Citizens Association and the Gathering Place are not affiliated with our host congregation.
-Ours is a civic organization and our activities are open to all who reside in Swarthmore and the surrounding communities.
+Please note that Swarthmore Senior Citizens Association is a civic organization and our activities are open to all who reside in Swarthmore and the surrounding communities.